Lance-Easley/Time-in-a-month/README.md

 # Side Project
-This is my repository for the "Time in a Month" project I made during Base Camp Coding Academy.
+This is my repository for my "Time in a Month" project, the first project that I made during Base Camp Coding Academy.

 ## Time-in-a-month
 This was my first side project.